uwdb/DeepEverest/README.md

 ```
 In your main script, load your own raw model and wrap it in `CustomModel` so that DeepEverest can work.

-Then the user can refer to the instruction of PyTorch for querying or `example_api.ipynb` notebook.
-Instructions will otherwise be the same.
+Then the user can refer to the demonstration for querying in `example_api.ipynb` notebook.
+Instructions are similar for PyTorch model and TensorFlow model.
 ```
 from tensorflow.keras.models import load_model
 from models.CustomModel import CustomModel